How brain injury affects partners

 Adjustment to changes in life following a brain injury can be difficult for both the survivor and their partner.
 In addition to this, partners are often left with little or no support, despite often having to take on caring responsibilities.
 These changes can typically cause feelings of isolation, longing for the past and sadness.
 Acceptance for the new way of life can, however, set in over time, especially if the survivor continues to recovery or learns coping strategies to regain their independence.
 Indeed, some relationships strengthen over time as the couple learn new ways of managing the effects of the injury and their relationship.

-More information for couples and tips for managing couple relationships after brain injury are available in the Headway factsheet Brain injury: a guide for partners.
+More information for couples and tips for managing couple relationships after brain injury are available in the Headway factsheet Brain injury: a guide for partners, which you can download in the Related resources section.

 "Play the cards you've been dealt, as best you can"